hedgeyedev/Developer-Applicant-Exercise/README.md

         * More/Nicer Styling
         * More things that look like the original
 5. Commit and Push your code to your fork
-6. Send a pull request, we will review your code and get back to you
+6. Send a pull request, we will review your code and get back to you.
+If your GitHub profile does not include your name, please include your name in the pull request.